 Kathi's Question: When my husband and I purchased our house we used money from an IRA account that was from employment before we were married.
-He wants me to buy him out of the house.
-Am I entitled to that money back from him before any money is given to him?
+If I buy him out of the house, am I entitled to that money back from him before any money is given to him?

 Brette's Answer: The issue is whether you converted that separate property into marital property by investing it in a marital home.
 It depends on what the intent was at the time and what your understanding was.
 If it was intended to remain separate property, then it's yours.
 If the intent was to commingle and convert to marital property then it became marital property.

 Lorranda's Question: My husband of 13 years and I live on property that belongs to his family.
 I will be the one that has to leave our home since it is sitting on HIS family's property.
 We are still paying for the house and pool and my name is on both notes.
 He will assume both notes with no fuss, but what about the 13 years I'VE invested into the loan?
 Will I get any of that back?
 Or do I just move out and start all over from scratch and consider it a lesson learned?

 Brette's Answer: No, you most certainly do not walk away with nothing!
 The equity is marital property and will be distributed in the divorce.
 This means that if he's going to keep the house, you're going to be entitled to take other property (such as investments, car, cash, etc.).
 You should schedule a consultation with a family attorney who can go over your rights with you.

 Janice's Question: I put $53,000 down on a house with Inheritance money from separate funds.
 The house is now in my name.
 I owe $393,000 and the house value is around $400,000.
 I was told by others that I would have to split $7,000 in equity, but I could not get my original amount back from my spouse because there is no equity to subtract it from?
 I was under the assumption that he would have to pay it back to me.